Sage-tech/Whack-a-mole/README.md

 # Whack-a-mole
-game React-native
+React-native
-Whack-a-mole in react native
+A Whack-a-mole game in react native

 Using a mobile phone to run the app (iOS and Android) set up an iOS simulator on the computer to run the app